 - Spending insights will help you manage your company’s finances.
 Every penny can be scrutinised.

-- Its “Goals” savings feature available to businesses too.
+- The “Goals” savings feature is available to businesses account holders.

 - 24/7 customer service.

 - Fully licensed by the FCA and PRA, and covered by the FSCS up to £85,000.

 - The lack of branches might cause some communication problems.